canonical/netbox/docs/index.md

 ## Customizable & Extensible

-In addition to its expansive and robust data model, NetBox offers myriad mechanisms through it can be customized and extended.
+In addition to its expansive and robust data model, NetBox offers myriad mechanisms through which it can be customized and extended.

 * Custom fields
 * Custom model validation